RRaAy-H/nanotron-infini/PASSKEY_FINETUNE_README.md

-# Passkey Retrieval Finetuning for 300M Infini-Attention Model
+# Passkey Retrieval Finetuning for 300M Infini-Attention Model (Anti-Overfitting Optimized)

-This guide explains how to finetune your trained 300M Infini-Attention model on the passkey retrieval task using 10K token sequences.
+This guide explains how to finetune your trained 300M Infini-Attention model on the passkey retrieval task using 10K token sequences. **This version is optimized to prevent overfitting and improve generalization.**

 ## Overview